migueldecimal128/BigInt/README.md

 ## 📄 License

-MIT License ... go for it
+This project is licensed under the MIT License — see the `LICENSE` file for details.

 ---